reactjs/react.dev/src/content/reference/react/cache.md

 React only provides cache access to the memoized function in a component.
 When calling <CodeStep step={1}>`getUser`</CodeStep> outside of a component, it will still evaluate the function but not read or update the cache.

-This is because cache access is provided through a [context](/learn/passing-data-deeply-with-context) which is only accessibile from a component.
+This is because cache access is provided through a [context](/learn/passing-data-deeply-with-context) which is only accessible from a component.

 </Pitfall>